RenzeLou/AAAR-1.0/README.md

 ## 🥳 Citation

-Please kindly cite our paper if you use any resources in this repository:
+Please kindly cite our paper if you use any resources of AAAR-1.0:

 ```bibtex